 There is apparently also a ferry across the Black Sea from Sochi to the Turkish port of Trabzon (there isn’t a website that I can find; if anyone has experience of this ferry, please leave a comment or send me a message!)

-In the Far East, Russia has a long border with China (the short border section they share in the Altai mountains between Kazakhstan and Mongolia isn’t open to non-locals).
+In the Far East, Russia has a long border with China (the other short border section they share in the Altai mountains between Kazakhstan and Mongolia isn’t open).
 The rail crossing for the Trans-Manchurian at Manzhouli is shown on the Caravanistan map, but it doesn’t show the rest.
-Basically each pair of Russian & Chinese border cities along the Amur and Ussuri rivers is connected by bridge (only a couple) or by ferry (most), with buses taking over from ferries when the river is frozen over and hovercraft apparently doing it when the ice is in the not-quite-solid-enough stages.
+Basically each pair of Russian & Chinese border cities along the Amur and Ussuri rivers is connected by bridge (only a couple) or by ferry (most), with buses taking over from ferries when the river is frozen over and hovercraft when the ice is in the not-quite-solid-enough stages.
 The main crossings are at Blagoveshchensk (to Heihe) and Khabarovsk (to Fuyuan) by river, and Hunchun to Vladivostok by road (with a high speed railway in the pipeline).
 Blagoveshchensk and Khabarovsk are both stops on the Trans-Siberian railway to Vladivostok; Heihe and Fuyuan are both connected by road and rail to Harbin, and Hunchun is the terminus of a brand new (2015) high speed railway line with fast trains from Harbin, Shenyang, Jilin, and even all the way from Beijing.

 If you’re in Harbin or Shenyang and aiming for Russia, Hunchun to Vladivostok is generally going to be the best option, especially with the high speed line and also Hunchun is a good jumping-off point for visiting Changbaishan mountain if you have time (also known in Korean as the sacred Mt Baekdu); if you want to go from Harbin to Sakhalin (and on to Japan) without detouring through Vladivostok, take an overnight train to Fuyuan, cross over to Khabarovsk, and then continue by road or rail to Vanino from where you can take the ferry to Sakhalin.
 From Sakhalin’s Korsakov port there are ferries to Wakkanai on Japan’s northern island of Hokkaido (summer only).